rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 characterizing the different types of hydrogen bonds which are present and explaining how the types of hydrogen bonds affect the freezing of water.

+:cite:t:`Li_2017` used PBC-GEBF to optimize molecular crystal geometries for a QM/MM calculation.
+Once the geometries were optimized QM/MM calculations were run to compute excited states.
+The QM region contained dimers or trimers of and MM charges were taken from the PBC-GEBF calculation.

 :cite:t:`Wang_2017` undertook a joint experimental/theory study on crystals of DNA bases.
 PBC-GEBF-PBE(D3B3)/6-311+G(d,p) was used to optimized the crystal structures and to compute the IR vibrational spectra.
 Geometries and spectra